woodcox/city-jekyll/pages/privacy.md

 ### Requesting access to your personal data

 Under Data Protection legislation, you have the right to request access to information about you that we hold.
-To make a request for your personal information contact Colin Bainbridge
+To make a request for your personal information contact Colin Bainbridge.